CommWebTeam/mathml_formatter/README.md

 *ab f*

+The tool will perform the following steps in the given order:
 1. `&it;` will be inserted between all `<mi>` tags that consecutive contain c, then d, then e, then f.
 2. All consecutive mi tags containing c, then d, then e (including those that have `&it;` between) are joined into `<mi>cde</mi>`.
 3. All consecutive mi tags containing a then b are joined into `<mi>ab</mi>` and are followed by `&af;`.

-## Summation formatting
+## Formatting summations
-If the option is checked, the tool will also attempt to adjust summations that have top/bottom values so that their text is above/below the summation symbol rather than to the right.
+If the option for "Attempt to format summations that have top/bottom values?" is checked, the tool will also attempt to adjust summations that have top/bottom values so that their text is above/below the summation symbol rather than to the right.
 It also adds padding around `<munder>` and `<munderover>`.

 The current padding added around rows is
 - height="+2ex" voffset="1ex" for the summation itself;